jeblad/Expect/README.md

 ## Development

-Expect uses [Mediawiki-Vagrant](https://www.mediawiki.org/wiki/MediaWiki-Vagrant), and a complete setup can be made quite readilly.
+Expect uses [Mediawiki-Vagrant](https://www.mediawiki.org/wiki/MediaWiki-Vagrant), and a complete setup can be made quite easily.

 1. Make sure you have Vagrant, etc, prepare a development directory, and move to that directory.
 2. Clone Mediawiki